rach7777/monax-may/content/use_cases/finance.md

 Retail banks have a lot of challenges.
 One of the biggest challenges many retail banks have is around records management for products which are typically dealt with using paper forms.
 The assets which these records relate to are often either moved off of the bank's balance sheet (say, for example, consumer credit card debt which is non-performing) or used within increasingly complex securitization schemes.
 Many times there are challenges in having a full and complete dossier of records for a given asset by all of the participants within the value chain that should rightfully have access to the records (such, as say, debt collection agencies, or holders of asset backed securities).

 Moving such a use case from relying on traditional, siloed, architecture to utilizing ecosystem application technology is a relatively straight forward proposition.
-The requirements to manage this are fully available, today, by leveraging the `eris` [ecosystem application platform](/platform), along with Monax's Dual Integration add-on module (available for all of our SDKs).
+The requirements to manage this are fully available, today, by leveraging the `monax` [ecosystem application platform](/platform), along with Monax's Dual Integration add-on module (available for all of our SDKs).
 This add-on module tracks documents in a variety of content addressable storage mechanisms and also links those rights and responsibilities to other contract suites such as our contracts which handle asset management.
 By combining, our asset management contracts with our dual integration add-on module, retail banks can solve their record retention problem more simply than any other technology which is available on the market.

 The advantages of utilizing ecosystem application technology for such record management instead of traditional application architecture are the certainty and auditability that utilizing ecosystem application technology.
 This use case in particular uses [smart contracts](/explainers/smart_contracts) to track a bundle of documents along with distributed data lake and encryption technology to distribute the records.